Big presence, big opportunity. Working towards designing and constructing more

 Green Building Guidelines, Europe

 We first issued Green Building Guidelines in 2009, focusing on McDonald’s European restaurants.
-Since then, we’ve launched several localized building standards for other regions, as well as energy targets.
-We’ve also issued updated, comprehensive Green Buildings Guidelines for new European restaurants in 2015.
+This was followed in 2015 with updated, comprehensive Green Buildings Guidelines for new European restaurants.

 - Location – developing brownfield sites, positioning the building to make maximum use of natural light and shading, and to be near other amenities (reducing traffic).